Uxin Limited (UXIN) Reveals an Earnings Mystery

-Uxin Limited (NASDAQ:UXIN) went up by 6.40% from its latest closing price compared to the recent 1-year high of $5.82.
-The company’s stock price has collected 18.31% of gains in the last five trading sessions.
+Uxin Limited (NASDAQ:UXIN) went down by -6.94% from its latest closing price compared to the recent 1-year high of $5.82.
+The company’s stock price has collected 2.13% of gains in the last five trading sessions.
 Press Release reported on 08/01/21 that Uxin Files Its Annual Report on Form 20-F

 Is It Worth Investing in Uxin Limited (NASDAQ :UXIN) Right Now?